-This ongoing maintenance has resulted in an unusual amount of downtime, especially compared to its brother and sister coasters inside the park.
+This ongoing maintenance has resulted in an unusual amount of downtime, especially compared to its sister coasters inside the park.

-This summer, the ride was finally shut down for the season with a sign at the entrance of the attraction that reads: “Lightning Rod is closed for the balance of 2020 as it receives an upgrade from manufacturer Rocky Mountain Construction.
+Last summer, the ride was finally shut down for the season with a sign at the entrance of the attraction that read: “Lightning Rod is closed for the balance of 2020 as it receives an upgrade from manufacturer Rocky Mountain Construction.
 In 2021, lightning strikes twice.”

-These upgrades will make the coaster more reliable and improve maintenance going forward.
+This upgrade has made the coaster smoother, more reliable and will likely improve maintenance going forward.
 The layout of the coaster will remain unchanged.

 These changes will allow Lightning Rod to maintain the current look and feel of a traditional wooden coaster while minimizing maintenance and providing for a smoother ride.

 Thunderhead, Dollywood’s other wooden coaster is currently in the process of being retracked.
 Some of the old wood is being replaced with a newer sturdier wood, a process that will take nearly four years to complete.

 My first Lightning Rod experience